 They are mostly harmless, and more often than not puppies eventually outgrow them.
 Make sure your precious little one has the recommended vaccinations and deworming treatments, and you should have no worries.

-To get a glimpse of the cute and comical side of puppy hiccups, check out these videos:
+To get a glimpse of the cute and comical side of puppy hiccups, check out this video: